Security Hub controls for Amazon Config - Amazon Security Hub

 Schedule type: Periodic

 This control checks whether Amazon Config is enabled in your account in the current Amazon Web Services Region, records all resources that correspond to controls that are enabled in the current Region, and uses the service-linked Amazon Config role.
-If you don't use the service-linked role, the control fails because other roles might not have the necessary permissions for Amazon Config to accurately record your resources.
+The name of the service-linked role is AWSServiceRoleForConfig.
+If you don't use the service-linked role and don't set the includeConfigServiceLinkedRoleCheck parameter to false, the control fails because other roles might not have the necessary permissions for Amazon Config to accurately record your resources.

 The Amazon Config service performs configuration management of supported Amazon resources in your account and delivers log files to you.
 The recorded information includes the configuration item (Amazon resource), relationships between configuration items, and any configuration changes within resources.
 Global resources are resources that are available in any Region.